uetchy/uechi.io/source/_drafts/youtube-live-analysis.md

 ---
-title: Toxicity Analysis in YouTube Live Chat
+title: Exploratory Data Analysis on Vtubers Live Chat
 ---

-A little analysis and experiment on a flock of toxic people.
+A little experiment and analysis on toxic people floating across YouTube.

 # Why

-The motivation is straightforward; I just feel sad when they sound suffered from toxic chats.
-The goal is also straightforward: design an automated system to spot toxic chat and quarantine them.
+The motivation is straightforward; I just feel sad when they suffered from random toxic chats.
+The goal is also straightforward: design an automated system spotting toxic chat and quarantine them.

 # Data, Data, Data

 > I can't make bricks without clay.
 > — Sherlock Holmes

-I need a myriad of live chat comments and moderation events for this.
+I need a myriad of live chat comments and moderation events for the experiment.

-Unfortunately, YouTube API does not offer a way to retrieve these kinds of events in real time.
-Which is crucial because live streams are only place we can observe moderators' actions (deletion and BAN).
-Once it gets archived, these activities are no longer observable.
+Unfortunately, YouTube API does not offer a way to retrieve these kinds of events in real time, which is crucial because live streams are only place we can observe moderators' activities (deletion and BAN).
+Once it gets archived, these events are no longer available to fetch.

 ## Collecting Crusts

-So, I ended up developing a library to accumulate events from a YouTube live stream, with a fancy CLI app mimics live chat.
+So, I ended up developing a library to accumulate events from a live stream, with a fancy CLI app mimics live chat.
 It accepts YouTube video id and save live chats in [JSON Lines](https://jsonlines.org/) format:

 ```bash
 collector <videoId>